-Net Financial Liabilities Ratio Scenario Average Ratio Min Target Yr Target Achieved No of years above target ratio Average Ratio Max Target Yr Target Achieved Peak Ratio Peak Year No of years below target ratio Adopted LTFP 2.1% 0.0% 2027 7 61.5% 100.0% 2026 117.20% 2024 8 Draft LTFP 2.8% 0.0% 2027 8 54.3% 100.0% 2025 99.66% 2025 10
+Operating Surplus Ratio Net F inancial Liab ilities Ratio % Average Ratio Minimum Target Yr Target Achieved Number of Years Above Minimum Average Ratio Maximum Target Peak Ratio Peak Year Number of Years Below Maximum Adopted LTFP 2.1% 0.0% 2027 7 61.5% 100.0% 117.2% 2024 8 Draft LTFP 2.8% 0.0% 2027 8 54.3% 100.0% 99.7% 2025 10

-Based upon the analysis summarised in the table above it can be seen that the Draft LTFP achieves (over the long term) the Key Financial Indicators (KFI) targets as included in the Draft Treasury Management Policy (on average over the LTFP) and by the target date of FY 2027:
+Based upon the analysis summarised in the table above it can be seen that the Draft LTFP achieves (over the long term) the Key Financial Indicators (KFI) targets as included in the Treasury Management Policy (on average over the LTFP) and by the target date of FY 2027 (and also as agreed with the Local Government Finance Authority in the terms for the loan to finance the construction of Wulanda):

 - Operating Surplus Ratio The average operating surplus ratio over the ten years is 2.8% (target of positive ratio by FY 2027) and is higher than the average included in the previously adopted LTFP. - Net Financial Liabilities Ratio (NFL) The target of a ratio of lower than 100% by FY 2027 is achieved and on average the target of lower than 100% is achieved over the 10 years of the LTFP. - Asset Renewal Funding Ratio Over the 10 years of the LTFP the renewal capital expenditure is aligned with the Asset Management Plans and as such the ratio is 100%. - 6.
-Inflation Assumptions The draft Long Term Financial Plan 2025-2034 key assumptions are based upon the December 2023 Deloitte Access Economics forecast of 2.9%.
-More recent forecasts have been analysed and are in line with this figure. - 7.
-Scenario Planning A total of thirty rate models were considered by Council.
-A summary of the key scenarios presented is shown in the table below:
+Local Government Reform The LTFP is a primary document that will be reviewed by ESCOSA on a four year rotating schedule as part of a range of strategic planning documents with advice provided to the Council.
+This review is currently scheduled to be undertaken in 2024/2025. - 7.
+The draft LTFP (Attached) Is presented as a set of financial statements and includes the following statements for years FY 2023 to FY 2034: - Statement of Comprehensive Income - Statement of Financial Position (Balance Sheet) - Statement of Changes in Equity - Statement of Cash Flow - Uniform Presentation of Finances - Key Financial Indicators.